Bruno Bekkar: Return to New Zealand

 A rising star in Rickard's All Star-Pro Wrestling, he and Al Hobman trained several wrestlers at the famous Koolman's Gym in Wellington including Jock Ruddock and Butch Miller among others.
 Luke Williams, who would later go on to team with Miller as the Sheepherders, was also brought into the business by Ashby.
 Ashby was his first tag partner and the two went on several overseas tours together early in Williams career.
 In time, Ashby became New Zealand's most popular "big man" and enjoyed immense fame in his native country during the 1970s.
 In 1972, Ashby encountered André the Giant during the French wrestler's tour.
 He and "Brutal" Bob Miller first faced Andre and Jock Ruddock at a near sold-out show at the YMCA stadium in Palmerston North on 22 February 1972.
 At one point in the match, Andre lifted the eighteen stone Ashby into the air, sat him on top of a ringpost and patted his cheek "as one would a naughty boy".
 In the last moments of the match, according to the Manawatu Standard, Ashby and his partner attempted to attack Andre together, but "they paid dearly for this, as [Andre] whipped atomic drops on both of them and the bout was all over".
 Ashby also wrestled Andre in singles matches and later told the press "thank goodness he leaves the country soon.
 If he stays much longer there will be no professional wrestlers left."

 Ashby had memorable bouts with other foreign wrestlers especially in his later appearances on On the Mat.
 According to wrestling historian Steve Yohe, Ashby may have wrestled as the masked wrestler Dr. X who teamed with the Destroyer in Auckland in 1973.
 In 1977, he was allied with Bruiser Brodie during his brief stint in All Star-Pro Wrestling; he and Brodie, with Bugs McGraw, lost to Siva Afi, Kung Fu Lee and Kevin Martin in Auckland on 22 August.
 A month later in Wellington, he and Brodie teamed with King Curtis Iaukea to beat Mark Lewin, Siva Afi and Samoan Joe on 12 September 1977.

 Ashby continued wrestling internationally as well.
-While touring All-Japan Pro Wrestling in 1979, he joined Kintaro Ohki and Carlos Colon in a 6-man tag team match against Giant Baba, Tiger Toguchi and Akihisa Takachiho.
+While touring All-Japan Pro Wrestling in 1979, he joined Kintarō Ōki and Carlos Colon in a 6-man tag team match against Giant Baba, Tiger Toguchi and Akihisa Takachiho.
 That same month, he was part of the AJPW Black Power series in which he wrestled Akio Sato, Motoshi Okuma, Great Kojika, Rocky Hata and Tiger Toguchi.